jxvoy23/Go-Calculator/README.md

 # TEAM GO

 - This repo goes over the GO programming Language
-- This project is part of my Programming Languages course work.
+- This repo contains both a simple 4 operator calculator and presentation on the langauge of Go.

 ### Collaborators